Dotun95/-Employee-Absenteeism-Analysis-SQL-Power-BI/README.md

 ---

 ## 📥 How to Use
-1. Run the `SQL_Script.sql` file in your SQL environment to clean and prepare the data.
+1. Run the `Absenteeism.sql` file in your SQL environment to clean and prepare the data.
-2. Open `PowerBI_Dashboard.pbix` in Power BI Desktop.
+2. Open `Dashboard preview` to preview Power BI Dashboard.
 3. Read `Business_Report.pdf` for project findings and recommendations.

 ---